maykinmedia/objects-api/docs/api/authorization.rst

 If you use NLX you can configure it in the "NLX url" field.
 After the form is submitted the Objects API can access the Objecttypes API since it now has a security token for it.

-Create a proxy object type
+Add object type permissions
 --------------------------

-Now we can create a proxy object type, which is used to define permissions.
+Now we can add an object type to the Objects API, to define permissions.

 .. image:: _assets/img/authorization_objects_main_objecttype.png
     :alt: Click on the "add" button for "Object type"